 In addition, if a building LCA only includes the construction products that form the BREEAM assessment area, inconsistencies arise with regards to construction products that serve all areas of the building in common.
 For example, an assessment on a central floor that excludes the roof, compared with an assessment on the (otherwise identical) top floor that does include the roof.
 This approach would be unfair.

+01.12.2020 Clarification to previous update added.
+27.11.2020 Exceptions paragraph added.
 06.12.2019 Scope of KBCN clarified.